ibarkay/MineCraft/README.md

 ---

-a 2d look A like minecraft , build as a weekend project .
+a 2d look A like minecraft , build as a weekend project in Fullstack course.

 ![alt text](./screenshots/1.png)